idaholab/moose/framework/doc/content/source/executors/Executor.md

   Result & r = newResult();
   ...
   // When we record an inner/sub executor's result, we give it a label - which
-  // helps identify its placement/role within the executor heirarchy. r.record("solve1", _inner_solve1->exec());
+  // helps identify its placement/role within the executor hierarchy. r.record("solve1", _inner_solve1->exec());
   r.record("solve2", _inner_solve2->exec());
   ...